Areas of your home that routinely experience high temperatures and high humidity are prone to having mold problems.

 Long-term exposure to mold can have more severe health effects because people may not realize that they’re reacting to the mold.
 The long-term effects include:

-- Cancer (aflatoxin best characterized as potential human carcinogen)
+- Cancer (aflatoxin best characterized as a potential human carcinogen)

 - Hypersensitivity pneumonitis/pulmonary fibrosis